 A merchant cash advance (MCA) is most often used by small businesses that accept credit and debit card sales.
 You receive a specific sum in advance that is repaid either by a percent deduction from daily transactions or through daily or weekly payments.

 Keep in mind that MCAs often lead to extremely high annual percentage rates.
 Even the minimum within the range can be several times larger than term loan annual percentage rates and can reach up to well over 300%.
-For more info, read What You Need to Know About an MCA.

 Bank Term Loans